 - Program students enjoy library privileges at both institutions throughout their residence at either institution

 Responsibility for the program’s operation rests with a Joint Programs Committee representing the two institutions.
-The university membership shall include at least one faculty member from the College of Business and Industry and at least one faculty member from the College of Arts and Sciences.
+The university membership shall include at least one faculty member each from the College of Business and the College of Arts and Sciences.
 All faculty actively engaged in prelaw advisement shall be invited to serve on the committee.